Arxhine/CAEN-InventoryGUI/README.md

 4. When the GUI opens up, select the image folder from Step 2 and fill out/edit each field
 	> Note: It is best to pull the exact spelling and formatting from the CAEN inventory website
 5. Click the "Start" button.
 This will create:
-	a.
-An Excel spreadsheet with the Serial#s, LAN MAC Addresses, and (optional) Names for each laptop
+	1. An Excel spreadsheet with the Serial#s, LAN MAC Addresses, and (optional) Names for each laptop
-	b.
-A text file with the Javascript commands for each laptop
+	2. A text file with the Javascript commands for each laptop
-	c.
-An Excel spreadsheet with the Javascript commands for each laptop
+	3. An Excel spreadsheet with the Javascript commands for each laptop
-	> Note: it doesn't matter which of b and c you use, just a matter of personal preference
+	> Note: it doesn't matter which of ii and iii you use, just a matter of personal preference
 6. Open the CAEN inventory website and "Add Inventory"
 7. Right click, then click "Inspect Element" (or press Ctrl Shift I)
 8. Click on "Console"
-9. From 5b or 5c, copy the respective script, paste into the Console, and hit the "Enter" key.
+9. From 5.ii or 5.iii, copy the respective script, paste into the Console, and hit the "Enter" key.
 This should automatically fill in the required fields, save, and clone to a new inventory entry
 10. Repeat Step 9 for all laptop inventory scripts generated

 # Usage (Python)